zhanghai/MaterialProgressBar/README.md

 - `app:mpb_setBothDrawables`: Whether both determinate and indeterminate drawables should be set on this progress bar.
 Defaults to `false`.
 - `app:mpb_useIntrinsicPadding`: Whether progress drawable should use its intrinsic padding.
 Defaults to `true`.
 - `app:mpb_showProgressBackground`: Whether progress drawable should show a progress background.
 Defaults to `true` for horizontal progress drawable, `false` otherwise.
+- `app:mpb_determinateCircularProgressStyle`: Style of determinate circular progress drawable: normal or dynamic.
+Defaults to `normal`.

 8 tint-related attributes such as `app:mpb_progressTint` and `app:mpb_progressTintMode` are also supported so that they can control the tinting of progress drawables.
 The default tint color is `?colorControlActivated`, and the default tint mode is `src_in`.